Scriddie/condensite/README.md

 # condensité
+(Pronounciation: _kon-dahn-see-tay_, like the French word for "density".)

 The approach behind `condensité` enables transforming conditional density estimation into a single nonparametric regression task.
 Our package implements this approach and provides a way of turning regressors from common libraries such as `sklearn` or `torch` into conditional density estimators.
 See below for a complete example.
 See `example.py` for further examples using the reference implementations in `src/example_models`.